 You absolutely don’t need to buy a darn thing from me, but do hear this, whatever you do buy, from wherever, please investigate it as fully as possible.
 Look on their website for testing results.
 Look for their list of fillers.
 Heck, even call them and ask about their manufacturing processes if you have the time.
 But be careful out there in the wild west of supplements.

-If you do chose to buy from me, here’s the site.
+If you do choose to buy from me, here’s the site.

 Boyer, E. (2005).
 Journal of Medical Toxicology.
 Issues in the management of dietary supplement use among hospitalized patients.
 1(1):30-4.